daoleqh/ht-battle-game/README.md

 ---------------
 - Move: Use W A S D or Arrow Keys
 - Shoot: Click/Hold Left Click
-- Auto-attack with every keypress or click
 - Protect the wall at the left — if it's destroyed, you lose
+- Don't touch the enemy

 💡 Features
 -----------

 🧍 Player Unit
-- Starts as Soldier Lv1
+- Starts as HT Lv1
 - Gain EXP to level up (max Lv5)
 - Higher level = stronger bullets & new appearance